-There are no ephemeral drainages present on this tract.
-There are no documented and/or recorded water rights associated with the proposed tract for sale.
+There are no ephemeral drainages present on these tracts.
+There are no documented and/or recorded water rights associated with the proposed tracts for sale.
 Other water quality and/or quantity issues will not be impacted by the proposed action.